BigBull-H3RO/Counter/README.md

 <a href="https://www.curseforge.com/minecraft/mc-mods/counter-day-death/files/all?page=1&pageSize=20"><img src="https://img.shields.io/curseforge/v/1214103?logo=adguard&label=&suffix=%20&style=flat&color=1c1c1c&labelColor=121212&logoColor=5ca424" alt="Version"></a>
 </p>

-The **Counter Mod** introduces **Day** and **Death Counters** to your Minecraft experience, allowing players to track world progression and maintain an organized record of their own (or others') deaths.
+The **Counter Mod** introduces **Day**, **Death**, and **Survival Counters** to your Minecraft experience, allowing players to track world progression, maintain an organized record of their own (or others') deaths, and monitor their survival time since the last death.

 Additionally, the mod offers an option to replace the **vanilla ping bars** in the player list (**Tab menu**) with a **color-coded numeric ping**, providing a precise latency display (e.g., `123ms`) at a glance.

-The **Time Counter** feature displays the current in-game time of day.
+The **Time Counter** feature displays the current in-game time of day, while the **Coords Counter** feature displays the current coordinates of the player, making it easier to navigate and share locations with others.

-The **Coords Counter** feature displays the current coordinates of the player, making it easier to navigate and share locations with others.
+The **Survival Counter** tracks how long you've survived since your last death and can optionally display your best survival time record, making it **particularly useful for hardcore modpacks** where every moment of survival counts.

 All features are **highly configurable**, making this mod an excellent choice for both **singleplayer and multiplayer servers**.